cosmosgame/save-the-world/content/growing-up/practical-spiral-dynamics/_index.md

 ### These are not the only stages

 We are all better at some things than others.
 A plumber knows way more about plumbing than me, but I know more about programming.
 Maybe you know more about spirit, but maybe I know more about personal growth.
 I might be at a "higher" stage than someone, but that does not make me superior.
 It just means I can see some things they don't.
 Let's try a thought experiment.
 Imagine me in my 40's, struggling in my marriage, joining the Peace Corp and getting sent to work with a tribal shaman to stop a contagious disease breakout.
-That shaman will hopefully be wise enough to recogize they should listen to me on how to stop the spread of the disease.
+That shaman will hopefully be wise enough to recognize they should listen to me on how to stop the spread of the disease.
 On the other hand I hope I would be wise enough to listen to the shaman about pretty much everything else.
 There was so much I needed to learn.
 I might have been able to see some things (but not all!) more clearly about disease, but that in no way makes me superior to the shaman.
 There are so many important things to know; these spiral dynamic stages are just one of them.

 Are there more questions or concerns?
 Let me know and I will add them here.